apollographql/rover/docs/source/migration.md

 </tbody>
 </table>

-### With a Proxy Server
+### Using a Proxy Server

-Rover support natively and without extra dependencies a proxy server usage.

-Previously, you had to use `global-agent` like this to achieve your goal:
+With the `apollo` CLI, you had to configure `global-agent` in order to route your traffic through an HTTP proxy:

 ```shell
 GLOBAL_AGENT_HTTP_PROXY=http://proxy-hostname:proxy-port \